COM file: DOS binary format

 Files may have names ending in .COM, but not be in the simple format described above; this is indicated by a magic number at the start of the file.
-For example, the COMMAND.COM file in DR DOS 6.0 is actually in DOS executable format, indicated by the first two bytes being MZ (4Dh 5Ah), the initials of Mark Zbikowski.
+For example, the COMMAND.COM file in DR DOS 6.0 is actually in DOS executable format, indicated by the first two bytes being 4D 5A (MZ in ASCII), the initials of Mark Zbikowski.

 Large programs

 Under DOS there is no memory management provided for COM files by the loader or execution environment.
 All memory is simply available to the COM file.
 After execution, the operating system command shell, COMMAND.COM, is reloaded.
 This leaves the possibilities that the COM file can either be very simple, using a single segment, or arbitrarily complex, providing its own memory management system.
 An example of a complex program is COMMAND.COM, the DOS shell, which provided a loader to load other COM or EXE programs.
 In the .COM system, larger programs (up to the available memory size) can be loaded and run, but the system loader assumes that all code and data is in the first segment, and it is up to the .COM program to provide any further organization.
 Programs larger than available memory, or large data segments, can be handled by dynamic linking, if the necessary code is included in the .COM program.
 The advantage of using the .COM rather than .EXE format is that the binary image is usually smaller and easier to program using an assembler.
 Once compilers and linkers of sufficient power became available, it was no longer advantageous to use the .COM format for complex programs.